 Fuel economy is important, obviously.
 Also obviously, the smaller the car, the more efficient it’s likely to be, generally.
 But of course you might not be in the market for a city car, so for this list we’re going to give you some of the most economical cars in a variety of shapes and sizes.
-We’re going to avoid fully electric cars too – if you’re interested in those, find out more here.
-For this we’re going to keep it to cars with petrol or diesel power, but including a few petrol-electric hybrids.
+We’re going to avoid fully electric cars, zo for this we’re going to keep it to cars with petrol or diesel power, but including a few petrol-electric hybrids.
 Let’s go then.

 There’s still a lot to be said for a good, honest, relatively basic runabout like the Peugeot 108.
 Its tiny proportions make it a brilliant town car, and yet its cabin is surprisingly spacious; there’s enough room to fit 4 adults and a few bags into a 108.
 Just the 1 engine choice, a 1.0-litre Puretech petrol with 72hp and with a 58.9mpg official average fuel rating.
 In reality, that means it’s good for a solid 50mpg around the doors, meaning it won’t cost much to run at all.

 The latest Yaris was one of the surprises of 2020 because while its predecessors have been, to be frank, a little bland, this latest one drives as nicely as it looks.
 It’s one of the most fun small hatchbacks on the market, and at the same time its ‘self-charging’ petrol-electric hybrid drivetrain makes it good for a real world 80mpg.
 That’s partly because it’s capable of operating in electric-only mode for a surprising amount of time, using its 1.5-litre petrol engine only when necessary.
 On top of that it’s fundamentally quiet and comfortable.
 Highly recommended.